aajaafar97/weather_app/README.md

 # weather_app

-Produces weatherand sunset time of Livonia, MI
+Produces weather and sunset time of Livonia, MI